Three Turkish clubs suspended from European competitions

 MADRID Casemiro's stunning volley crowned a superb display from Real Madrid, who fought back to beat Napoli 3-1 at the Bernabeu in the first leg of their Champions League last 16 tie on Wednesday.

-ISTANBUL UEFA has banned Turkey's Besiktas, Bursaspor and Gaziantepspor from European competitions for one year due to financial problems, club officials said on Wednesday.
+ISTANBUL UEFA has banned Turkey's Besiktas, Gaziantepspor and Bursaspor from European competitions for one year due to financial problems, club officials said on Wednesday.

-UEFA's decisions, with the punishments for the first two confirmed by European football's ruling body, came as a fresh blow to the beleaguered Turkish league amid a court investigation into match-fixing allegations which overshadowed the whole of last season.
+UEFA's decisions, yet to be confirmed by European football's ruling body, came as a fresh blow to the beleaguered Turkish league amid a court investigation into match-fixing allegations which overshadowed the whole of last season.

-Besiktas were fined 200,000 euros (160,000 pounds) due to delays in payments to players and staff, they said in a statement to the Istanbul Stock Exchange where shares in the club are traded.
+Besiktas were fined 200,000 euros ($250,700) due to delays in payments to players and staff, they said in a statement to the Istanbul Stock Exchange where shares in the club are traded.

 UEFA scrutinised Besiktas' accounts in the second and third quarters of 2011 and ruled that they breached articles of the ruling body's financial fair play regulations.